-Those with bullae lesions should avoid breaking the blister, to prevent infection.
-They usually heal without scarring, but if complications develop, sometimes amputation may be necessary.
-This is a rare condition.
+Those with bullae lesions should avoid breaking the blister, as doing so carries the risk of infection.
+These blisters usually heal without scarring, but if complications develop, amputation may be necessary.

 This condition involves circular, reddish, or light-brown patches that usually appear on the shins or other bony parts of the body.
-Patches are also usually indented and scaly.
+The patches are also usually indented and scaly.

-As the condition impacts areas of the body with less protective muscle and fat, lesions may reflect an increased response to injury.
+The condition results from damage to the nerves and blood vessels — particularly small blood vessels.
+As the condition affects areas of the body with less protective muscle and fat, lesions may reflect an increased response to injury.

 Sometimes, insignificant wounds can become open sores called diabetic ulcers.
 These can occur anywhere on the skin but are most common on the feet.

 Diabetes can affect blood circulation and the nervous system.
-If a person has a wound on their foot due, for example, to ill-fitting shoes, the lack of sensation in the foot can mean that they do not notice the injury.
-In addition, low blood supply can make it harder for wounds to heal.
+If a person has a wound on their foot due to a lack of sensation, it can mean that they do not notice the injury.
+In addition, the low blood supply can make it harder for wounds to heal.

-Without treatment, an ulcer can develop.
-If this becomes infected, there is a risk of tissue death, and the person may ultimately need an amputation.
+Untreated ulcers are at risk of infection.
+Infections can cause tissue death, and the person may ultimately need an amputation.

 A person with xanthelasma has scaly, yellow fat deposits on and near the eyelids.
-They may also appear on the neck, trunk, shoulders, and around the underarms.
+These deposits may also appear on the neck, trunk, and shoulders and around the underarms.

-Poor glucose management with diabetes can sometimes result in the appearance of crops of bumps with a reddish-brown to yellowish-orange color.
-These can be itchy.
+If a person with diabetes is unable to manage their glucose levels effectively, this can sometimes result in crops of bumps with a reddish-brown to yellowish-orange color.
+These lesions are fatty deposits under the skin.

-Treatment for people with diabetes includes following a low-fat diet, losing weight, and managing blood sugar levels.
-After this, a doctor may recommend the use of statins or fibrates.
+The treatment for people with diabetes involves following a low fat diet, reaching a moderate weight, and managing blood sugar levels.
+A doctor may then recommend the use of statins or fibrates.

 Studies have linked skin tags, also called acrochordons, with high or uncontrolled blood sugar levels.

-Skin tags favor areas such as the eyelids, the underarms, the neck, under the breasts, and the folds of the groin.
+Skin tags favor areas such as the eyelids, underarms, neck, breasts, and groin folds.

-A worsening of symptoms may be a sign that the person’s diabetes treatment plan needs adjusting.
+A worsening of symptoms may indicate the need to adjust the person’s diabetes treatment plan.

-Treatments for NLD can include topical and oral medications.
-The person should also protect the skin from further damage through injury, due to the risk of infection.
+The treatment options for NLD include topical and oral medications.
+The person should also protect the skin from further damage through injury due to the risk of infection.

-This conditions features small, firm, raised, reddish, or skin-colored bumps that spread outwards in a ring.
-Lesions often occur on the hands, fingers, and forearms.
-They can be isolated or numerous on the body.
-They usually appear symmetrically on the body.
+Granuloma annulare features small, firm, raised, reddish, brown, or skin-colored bumps that spread outward in a ring.
+The lesions often occur on the hands, fingers, and forearms.
+They can be isolated or numerous on the body, where they usually appear symmetrically.

-The lesions are harmless and usually disappear without treatment, In bothersome or persistent cases, however, a doctor may prescribe a corticosteroid or isotretinoin drug.
+The lesions are harmless and usually disappear without treatment.
+However, in persistent cases, a doctor may prescribe a corticosteroid or isotretinoin (Accutane).
 Light therapy may also help.

-These usually appear as inflamed, pus-filled, painful, red sores, usually due to an infection with the Staphyloccus bacteria.
+These usually appear as inflamed, pus-filled, painful sores, which are typically due to an infection with the Staphylococcus bacteria.

 Common bacterial infections for people with type 2 diabetes include:

-These usually cause red rashes bordered by scaly skin and sometimes small blisters.
-Fungi require moisture to thrive, so infections tend to occur in warm, wet folds of skin, though they can occur anywhere on the body.
+These infections usually cause rashes that have a border of scaly skin and, sometimes, small blisters.
+Fungi require moisture to thrive, so infections tend to occur in warm, wet folds of skin, although they can occur anywhere on the body.